AlexsLemonade/spellcheck/README.md

 If you want to use a different dictionary, you can specify the path to the dictionary file in your repository.

 You can also specify specific files to spell check using the `files` input to the `alexslemonade/spellcheck` step.
+Note that the file extenstion restriction will still apply.
 Globs should work as expected.